All Episodes

 They did this in January, saying it violates Americans' rights to free speech and to privacy.

-So here we can't even this sort of illustrates the folly of New York being all upset too, particularly the liberals.
+So here we can't even, this sort of illustrates the folly of New York being all upset too, particularly the liberals.

-They're upset that they're not getting 40 million dollars that they thought they were going to get, and yet nobody can tell me what that 40 million dollars gonna do to guarantee or to protect or even uh make progress against preventing a future attack.
+And yet, nobody can tell me what that $40 million is going to do to guarantee or to protect or even make progress against preventing a future attack.

-Now we're either at war or we're not, and you either want us to win or you don't.
+Now, we're either at war or we're not, and you either want us to win or you don't.

-And there are a few in this country who don't want us to win, uh and many people are starting to have fears now that they're succeeding in creating fatigue among enough people uh to create a pull out here, which i if if we if we do a mogadishu in Iraq, folks, or Afghanistan, it'll be a disaster we haven't seen in our lifetimes.
+And many people are starting to have fears now that they're succeeding in creating fatigue among enough people to create a pullout here, which if we do a mogadishu in Iraq, folks, or Afghanistan, it'll be a disaster we haven't seen in our lifetimes.

-Open line Friday, it is back to the phones we go to Hawaii.
+Back to the phones we go to Hawaii.

 This is Ken.